hmeng/the-gen-z-catechism/chapters/post-18.md

 ---
-layout: default
+layout: chapter
-title: "Post 18"
+title: "Post #18: What does it mean to be male and female?"
 ---
 # Post #18: What does it mean to be male and female?